 One of the world’s most fabulous destinations, Gay Sydney is has a worldwide reputation for sublime weather, gorgeous men, and wild nightlife fuelled with debauchery!

-Gay life in Sydney is centered around Oxford Street in Darlinghurst, but you can find queer folk happily holding hands throughout the city – recently emboldened by the passing of same-sex marriage bill after a vicious (and unnecessary) national debate and referendum.
+The western section of Oxford Steet, which runs through the suburb of Darlinghurst, is Sydney’s main gay district, but you can find queer folk happily holding hands throughout the city – recently emboldened by the passing of same-sex marriage bill after a vicious (and unnecessary) national debate and referendum.

 Gay Sydney Guide: The Essential Guide To Gay Travel In Sydney Australia 2019